AdobeDocs/adobeio-codelabs-custom-events/lessons/welldone.md

 ## Well done

-You have successfully completed the codelab and learnt how to use custom event SDK.
+You have successfully completed the codelab and learnt how to use I/O event lib.

 Explore more features with custom event SDK
 [Custom event SDK](https://github.com/adobe/aio-lib-events/)